If you’re planning a long weekend trip to the Windy City and aren’t quite sure what to do, keep reading for our epic 3 days in Chicago itinerary!

-They have a seriously impressive collection here and there are always new exhibits.
+Tucked away on Michigan Avenue on the south end of Millennium Park, the Art Institute of Chicago has a seriously impressive collection here and there are always new exhibits.

 Day 1 – Evening

-Before day turns into night, it’s time to hustle over to your next destination.
+Before the day turns into night, it’s time to hustle over to your next destination.
 Try to time it just right so you make it there about an hour before sunset.
 Trust me, it’s worth it!